 Download the Child Care Package Evaluation brochure [PDF 852 KB]

 A series of case studies will be conducted in order to better understand how the Child Care Package is experienced by childcare services and communities.
 These case studies involve interviews with local stakeholders; child care service directors, administrators and educators; families who use child care; and families who do not use child care.
-One case study is underway, with fieldwork completed for wave one, and additional case studies will be undertaken through 2019 and 2020.
+These case studies have commenced, and will continue in different locations across Australia in 2019 and 2020.

 Child Care Package Evaluation Framework